 William Gillespie image by Miriam Martincic.

-Serial Poetry: 21-Consonant Poetry
+21-Consonant Poetry

 A form of Serial Poetry in which every consonant must be used once before any can be used again, treating Y as a consonant, and for style using Y to produce a consonant sound (as in "Yes") and not a vowel sound (as in "Why").
-This form enables many variations and techniques, many of them deriver directly from 12-Tone Music.
-This is the champagne of Dominique Fitzpatrick-O'Dinn's research.
+Vowels may be used freely or further restrained.

 Source